 - You would have to deal with contractors and their annoyances

-- People walking through your house for as long as the house is on the market.
+- People walking through your property for as long as the house is on the market.

-- Your house would be listed between 3 to 8 months
+- Your home would be listed between 3 to 8 months

 - Your house may never even sell at the price you set.

-- In the meanwhile you are still responsible for upkeep, bills, etc.
+- In the meanwhile, you are still responsible for the upkeep, bills, etc.

-- You may not even receive cash if the house sells.
+- You may not even receive cash if the property sells.

 We would have offered you $80,000 dollars: